amosmos/laravel-shopify/README.md

 # Easier Laravel integration for rocket-code/shopify

-This packages allows for a better integration of [rocket-code/shopify](https://github.com/joshrps/laravel-shopify-API-wrapper)
+This packages allows for a better integration of [rocket-code/shopify](https://github.com/joshrps/laravel-shopify-API-wrapper).

 ## Benefits
+By using this package you get these added values:

-- Auto discovery (Laravel 5.5 or higher)
+- Auto discovery (Laravel 5.5 or higher) - no need to manually add any service provider
 - Configuration in env file
-- Allow the service to be dependency injected
+- Allow the service to be used in dependency injection
-- Allows usage as real time facade (Laravel 5.4 or higher)
+- Allow usage as [real time facade](https://twitter.com/taylorotwell/status/814944242158149632) (Laravel 5.4 or higher)

 ## Installation